 Which option is right for you?

 If you already have a credit card, then you should carefully examine its terms and conditions before performing a cash advance.
 You should also look at some of the credit cards offered that have a lower interest rate and reduced cash advance fees.
-For example, the Barclaycard Ring card is one of the few credit cards that offers the same interest rate for cash advances that it does for purchases, 13.99%.
+For example, the Barclaycard Ring® Mastercard® is one of the few credit cards that offers the same interest rate for cash advances that it does for purchases, 14.24% Variable.
 In addition, it charges a flat fee for cash advances of $3 rather than a percentage of the amount.
 This card has no annual fee and offers a forum where cardholders can ask questions to the product managers and participate in shaping the policies of the product.

 It will also make sense to consider any personal loan options available.
 You should investigate the interest rates offered for the amount of money you need and the duration of the loan.
 You will also need to factor in other qualifications such as your credit score, you current income, and the state you reside in.
 Once you see what interest rates and terms are available, you can weigh this option against a cash advance from a credit card.